1024mb/YGOCards_Downloader/README.md

 - Updated cards database text file to the current cards as of 2020-04-09
 - Deleted old build, use **MainProg.py** to download and first install the requeriments (which is just PyQt5).

-The program automatically skips the already download images, it only download one image at a time.
+The program automatically skips the already download images, it only downloads one image at a time.

+# Credits

+UserSina for the original work.
+I've just made some little minor changes.